Skip to main content

 $ pip install torch

-To terminate your virtual environment, use deactivate
+To terminate your virtual environment, use deactivate.

 $ deactivate